Hi John,

 Again, I am so glad to hear that you are using hypnosis to help others.
 It is a wonderful and satisfying thing to do.

 1. Ethically we should avoid dual relationships.
-By that, I mean that when we do therapy with someone, we should only have a professional relationship with that individual.
-This is because the other relationship can interfere with the work done in therapy.
-Also, the work done in therapy can harm the other relationship.
+By that, I mean that when we do hypnosis with someone, we should only have a professional relationship with that individual.
+This is because the other relationship can interfere with the work done in hypnosis.
+Also, the work done in hypnosis can harm the other relationship.

 4. Now, having said all of that, I want to point out that there are exceptions.
 If a potential client who has a previous non-professional relationship with you has a serious problem, i.e., pain, severe fear problems, or addiction problems, etc., something greater than a bad habit like nail biting, then it may be unethical to not work with him if there really is not other alternative available to the individual which could be reasonable and expected to help him to alleviate the problem.